MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data

 \subsection{Quality Assessment}

-In Studies I and II, where the fully sampled reference was available, image quality was assessed using the structural similarity index (SSIM) and reconstruction SNR (rSNR) in dB, defined as $20\log_{10}\left(\|\vec{x}\|_2 / \|\vec{x} - \hvec{x}\|_2\right)$.
-For Study III, where the fully sampled reference was not available, each perfusion image series was blindly scored by three expert reviewers, including two cardiologists, each with more than ten years of experience in cardiac MRI.
+In Studies I and II, where the fully sampled reference was available, image quality was assessed using the structural similarity index (SSIM) and \textr{PSNR in dB, defined as $20\log_{10}\left(\sqrt{N}|\vec{x}|_\text{max} / \|\vec{x} - \hvec{x}\|_2\right)$, with $|\vec{x}|_{\text{max}}$ being the maximum absolute value in $\vec{x}$.} For Study III, where the fully sampled reference was not available, each perfusion image series was blindly scored by three expert reviewers, including two cardiologists, each with more than ten years of experience in cardiac MRI.
 Each image series, presented as a movie, was scored on a five-point Likert scale (1: non-diagnostic, 2: poor, 3: adequate, 4: good, 5: excellent) in terms of overall image quality.